lubychiu/Bioinformatics-Final-Project-Group-4-/MasterNotes.md

 ```
 Raw data files were of exceptional quality.
 Therefore, there is no need for trimmomatic

+An example fastq file can be found here: file:///Users/dori/Downloads/CNR0930220_1_fastqc.html

 ## Bowtie to filter out human reads
 downloaded ncbi_dataset from this link: https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/
 most updated version of GRCh38, updated from the one this paper used